benjaminfoo/KCD2-Development-Guide/README.md

 To get started, you have to download the [official modding tools](steam://open/games/details/2429020) via steam.
 - for further information check out https://warhorse.youtrack.cloud/articles/KM-A-55/The-Modding-Tools.

-The modding tools contain two important things:
+The modding tools contain two important tools:
 - The sandbox editor of the cryengine (https://www.cryengine.com/)
   - The editor allows us to modify the game assets and create new levels, which is very useful for modding purposes
   - For lua coding, its possible to reload the source, instead of loading the full game completely every time one wants to test some technical aspect